Mexico's landmark cannabis bill one step closer to becoming law | Law-Order

 Mexico's landmark cannabis bill one step closer to becoming law

-The full chamber of the Lower House is scheduled to discuss the bill on Tuesday, two congressional sources told Reuters.
-The bill would create the Mexican Institute for the Regulation and Control of Cannabis, which will issue five types of licenses for the cultivation, transformation, sale, research, and export or import of marijuana.
+The full chamber of the Lower House was scheduled to discuss the bill on Tuesday, two congressional sources told Reuters.
+The bill would create the Mexican Institute for the Regulation and Control of Cannabis, which will issue five types of licenses for the cultivation, transformation, sale, research and export or import of marijuana.

 Only people 18 years and older, and with a permit, may grow, carry or consume marijuana and its derivatives, according to the bill, which Lopez Obrador's ruling MORENA party proposed.
 MORENA has a majority in both chambers of Congress.
 Lopez Obrador has argued that decriminalizing cannabis and other narcotics could help combat Mexico's powerful drug cartels.